How to get from Kandy to Negombo

 Step 2: Gampaha to Negombo by Taxi/Tuk-tuk

-From Gampaha, Negombo is 25 km away.
-You can easily hail a taxi or a tuk-tuk outside the railway station.
-Taxi fares start at 1,270 Rs ($15) and the journey takes about an hour.
+From Gampaha, Negombo is about 25 km away.
+You can find a taxi or tuk-tuk outside Gampaha Railway Station.
+Taxi fares start from 1,920 LKR ($6), and the journey takes around 1 hour.

-A tuk-tuk ride should cost about half that price, but it will also be slower.
+A tuk-tuk ride costs slightly less at around 1,600 LKR ($5), but it will also be slower.

 Kandy to Negombo by Taxi